chauser/CameraConfiguration/README.md

  -   the **Logitech C260** camera (obsolete; the C270 model is available at about the same price as the HD-3000; of course, differences in capabilities and performance are unknowable without having one in hand) has very limited choices for VideoMode near the sweet spot.
 It also has a somewhat narrower field of view than the HD-3000 and exhibits color/exposure anomalies sometimes, especially when using wpilibpi.

  - **The Raspberry Pi Camera Module** (experience with V2): this has a large sensor, good field of view and pretty much arbitrary choice of resolution and frame rate.
-The main disadvantages are: it doesn't work on the RoboRIO, only a Pi or Pi clone; each Raspberry Pi can only support one camera module; and the camera must be located within a few inches of the Raspberry Pi.
+The main disadvantages are: it doesn't work on the roboRIO, only a Pi or Pi clone; each Raspberry Pi can only support one camera module; and the camera must be located within a few inches of the Raspberry Pi.

 ### Latency and latency experiments